Roman Czerniawski: World War II

+Hitler steadfastly believed that 'Brutus' was one of his own men.
+Brutus reported huge troop movements on the English coast opposite Calais after the invasion had begun.

+Three days after D-Day, Colonel Alexis von Roenne, an intelligence officer (department Fremde Heere West), reported from Paris: ‘It would therefore be suicidal madness to deploy our infantry and tanks from the Pas de Calais and Belgium at this very moment in order to strengthen the front in Normandy.’

+Hitler shared this assessment and categorically forbade sending reinforcements from the Channel coast.

 Postwar

 After the war, he stayed in the United Kingdom and wrote The Big Network, which was published in 1961.

 Czerniawski died in London on 26 April 1985 at the age of 75.
 He was buried in Newark-on-Trent in the area of Newark Cemetery for RAF burials.